jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 #################################################################################

-I change the line to a :ref:`True` statement
+I change the line to make it :ref:`True<test_what_is_true>`

 .. code-block:: python

   def test_assertion_error_w_false(self):
-      assert False is False
+      assert True is not False

 and the terminal shows passing tests

 red: make it fail
 #################################################################################

-What if I try this with the `unittest.TestCase.assertFalse`_ :ref:`method<functions>`?
+There is a :ref:`method<functions>` for this, which you are familiar with from the first failing test

 .. code-block:: python

   def test_assertion_error_w_false(self):
-      assert False is False
+      assert True is not False
       self.assertFalse(True)

 the terminal shows `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_